Consider the last time you bought a gift online. Did you start your search on Google? If so, you’re not alone.

 And remember that Google is not just a search engine.
 The tech company has at least eight properties with over a billion users, including YouTube, Gmail and Maps.
 That means that a single advertising solution lets you connect with a potential customer throughout their journey.

 You could introduce them to your brand with their initial search, and also get the chance to give them nudges and reminders when they next watch a video or check their mail.

-With the end of this strange and challenging year fast approaching, it’s vital to bring your brand online to capture holiday demand.
-So what’s the best way to take advantage of Google Ads?
+With the holidays quickly approaching, it’s vital to bring your brand online to showcase and highlight your products.
+So what’s the best way to take advantage of Google Ads for this holiday season?

-The following campaign types are just a few of the strategies Google Ads offers that make it easier for potential customers to find your products and business details in their exact moments of need or inspiration – or let them complete their purchase with you right on Google.
+The following strategies make it easy for potential customers to find your products and business details in their exact moments of need or inspiration — or let them complete their purchase with you right on Google.
 You can run all three (and more) at the same time, or just focus on one, in which case we recommend starting with Shopping ads.